cvxpy/cvxpy/doc/source/index.rst

 **News.**

-* CVXPY v1.1.0 is under development.
-It will introduce many new features, including more efficient use of parameters, code generation, and differentiation through problems.
+* CVXPY v1.1 alpha has been released.
+It makes repeatedly canonicalizing parametrized problems much faster than before.
+See the tutorial on :ref:`dpp` for more information.

 * CVXPY v1.0.24 supports
   `disciplined quasiconvex programming <https://web.stanford.edu/~boyd/papers/dqcp.html>`_,